Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Acknowledgments.

 \section{Acknowledgments.}

-The authors are very thankful to Philippe Toint, whose detailed comments on an earlier version of this paper helped improve it.
+The authors are very thankful to Philippe Toint, whose detailed comments on an earlier version of this paper helped shape it.
+The constructive criticisms of two Referees were also very useful in improving the quality of the paper.

 Facchinei was partially supported by MIUR PLATINO (PLATform for INnOvative services in future internet) PON project, under Grant Agreement no. PON01\_01007.
 Scutari was supported by the USA National Science Foundation (NSF) under Grants CIF 1564044 and CAREER Award No. 1555850, and the Office of Naval Research (ONR) Grant N00014-16-1-2244.
-Kungurtsev was supported by the Czech Science Foundation project 17-26999S
+Kungurtsev was supported by the Czech Science Foundation project 17-26999S and the OP VVV project CZ.02.1.01/0.0/0.0/16\_019/0000765 Research Center for Informatics